-I use photography to explore pattern, detail and texture in the natural and human-made environment.
-My subjects are often things that many people overlook.
+I use photography to explore pattern, detail and texture in the natural and human-made environment by observing things that people often overlook.
 I want my work to show others how I see the world.
 Almost all my work is opportunistic.
 I am always on the look-out for subjects to photograph and I always have a camera with me.
 I rarely go out with a clear intention of what I want to photograph.
 I keep my eyes open, and things present themselves to me.
 Many of my photographs were taken while going about everyday life.